gianniskinalis/port-scanner/README.md

 # Port Scanner

 This is a simple, multithreaded TCP port scanner written in Python.
-It scans a target IP address or hostname over a custome port range and identifies which ports are open, along with the common service names.
+It scans a target IP address or hostname over a custom port range and identifies which ports are open, along with the common service names.

 ## Features